Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 TESTING: Open a PowerShell window and try to run:

-    which rsync (should show /cygdrive/c/Rtools/bin/rsync, because rsync from Rtools is before Cygwin rsync in PATH) which ssh   (should show /usr/bin/ssh)
+    which rsync # should show /cygdrive/c/Rtools/bin/rsync, because rsync
+                # from Rtools should be before Cygwin rsync in PATH
+    which ssh   # should show /usr/bin/ssh
-    which curl  (should show /usr/bin/curl)
+    which curl  # should show /usr/bin/curl
-    rsync       (will crash if 64-bit Cygwin was installed instead of 32-bit) which gcc   (should show /cygdrive/c/Rtools/mingw_32/bin/gcc)
+    rsync       # will crash if 64-bit Cygwin was installed instead of 32-bit! which gcc   # should show /cygdrive/c/Rtools/mingw_32/bin/gcc

 ### Install git client for Windows

 Available at https://git-scm.com/download/win

 Keep all the default settings when running the installer.

-TESTING: Open a PowerShell window and try to run 'git --version'
+TESTING: Open a PowerShell window and try to run `git --version`

-### [OPTIONAL] Install TortoiseSVN (Subversion client for Windows)
+### Install TortoiseSVN (Subversion client for Windows)

-Just a convenience that will allow us to check out some individual BioC packages in the future in case we want to troubleshoot them on Windows.
+This is no longer needed.
+Install only if you need to checkout some svn-based code like the latest R-devel (even though should never need to do that).

 Available at https://tortoisesvn.net/

 Choose 64-bit version

 When running the installer, make sure the command line clients tools are selected (by default they're NOT -- choose 'Entire feature will be installed on local hard drive').

-TESTING: Open a PowerShell window and try to run 'svn --version' If PATH was set correctly (by the installer), the command should be found (it's located in C:\Program Files\TortoiseSVN\bin).
+TESTING: Open a PowerShell window and try to run 'svn --version'.
+If `PATH` was set correctly (by the installer), the command should be found (it's located in `C:\Program Files\TortoiseSVN\bin`).